MBot System Setup

 - After flashing the firmware to the Pico, run the following command to start minicom

-- Successful Firmware Flashing: After flashing the firmware successfully, Minicom will display a table, showing the encoder counts, IMU values, and more.
+- Successful Firmware Flashing: After flashing the firmware successfully, Minicom will display the table above.
 Manually turning the wheel will update the encoder counts in the Minicom terminal.
+All these are calculated and displayed by the firmware.

 - Unsuccessful Firmware Flashing: If the firmware doesn’t flash correctly, repeat the calibration and firmware flashing steps.
-This time, open a second terminal window with Minicom running to monitor its outputs for troubleshooting.
+This time, open a second terminal window with Minicom running, so we can monitor its outputs for debugging.
+If there was an error, take a screenshot and send to the GSIs for better troubleshooting.

 - To exit Minicom, press